orlamadden/personafy/README.md

 #### Log out

-- Users can log out from their session on the website.
+- Users can log out from their session on the website by pressing the 'logout' button in the navbar.

 #### Add a user persona